dmx-systems/dmx-documentation/docs/devel.rst

        30|Active     |    5|DeepaMehta 4 File Manager (4.1.1.SNAPSHOT)
        31|Active     |    5|DeepaMehta 4 Icon Picker (4.1.1.SNAPSHOT)

-The //DMX Tagging// plugin does not yet appear in that list as it is not yet build.
+The *DMX Tagging* plugin does not yet appear in that list as it is not yet build.

 Build the plugin
 ================